dokku-alt/dokku-alt/README.md

 Running the buildstep script will take an application tar via STDIN and an application container name as an argument.
 It will put the application in a new container based on `progrium/buildstep` with the specified name.
 Then it runs the builder script inside the container.

+    $ cat myapp.tar | ./buildstep myapp

 The resulting container has a built app ready to go.

-    $ cat myapp.tar | ./buildstep myapp
+The builder script also parses the Procfile and produces a starter script for the web role, however this is might not belong here (and it only does it for web, so it's kind of a limited feature).
+For now, it makes it easy to start an app container:

+    $ docker run -d myapp /bin/bash -c "cd /app && ./start"

 ## Adding Buildpacks